ASCOMInitiative/alpyca/README.md

     ... slew completed successfully.
     RA=10.939969572854931 DE=50
     Turning off tracking then attempting to slew...
+    Caught InvalidOperationException
       Slew failed: SlewToCoordinatesAsync is not allowed when tracking is False Disconnecting...
     done
 ```